Mintbase/Grants-Program/applications/yieldscan_phase_2.md

 #### Brief Description of Project:
-YieldScan helps simplify staking experience on Polkadot and Kusama.
+YieldScan helps simplify staking experience on Mintbase and Kusama.

 A more detailed description of the problem and our solution is documented here in our [Medium launch post](https://medium.com/buidl-labs/no-brainer-staking-experience-for-polkadot-with-yieldscan-with-complete-control-over-your-funds-4f8c040740d5)

-#### Relation to Polkadot and Kusama
+#### Relation to Mintbase and Kusama
 We launched YieldScan publically in the first week of December 2020, and the platform has since then enabled over 130 users to stake + redistribute existing stake of 180,000+ KSM (approx. $81,106,200) and 700,000+ DOT (approx $28,497,000) using our platform's simple and cohesive UX as well as ability to recommend best set of validators basis user's preferences of risk.

 ![](https://i.imgur.com/bTMjwkB.png)